The world premiere of Carterland, a new documentary film on former President Jimmy Carter, will open the 45th Atlanta Film Festival this April.

 WHERE: Atlanta, Georgia, USA

-ABOUT THE FESTIVAL: Now in its fourth decade, the Atlanta Film Festival – one of only two-dozen Academy Award qualifying festivals in the U.S. – is the area’s preeminent celebration of cinema.
-The Atlanta Film Festival is one of the largest and longest-running festival in the country, welcoming an audience of over 25,000 to discover 150+ new independent, international, animated, documentary, and short films, selected from 1,800+ submissions from all over the world.
-It is also the most distinguished event in its class, recognized as Best Film Festival by Creative Loafing, Sunday Paper, 10Best and Atlanta Magazine.
+The Atlanta Film Festival—one of only two-dozen Academy Award® qualifying festivals in the U.S.—is the area’s preeminent celebration of cinema.
+The Atlanta Film Festival is one of the largest and longest-running festival in the country, welcoming an audience of over 28,000 to discover hundreds of new independent, international, animated, documentary, and short films, selected from 8000+ submissions from all over the world.

 The 44th Atlanta Film Festival which was postponed due to the COVID-19 pandemic, will now take place in September with over 100 films.